zoltan-ky/django-dialogform/README.rst

 1) ``dialog`` - that displays a form directly within a ``<dialog>`` element in the same html document context where the anchor to it is found;

-2) ``dialog/iframe`` - that creates an ``<iframe>`` element within the ``<dialog>`` and loads the form and all its associated media as a complete content window/document;
+2) ``iframe`` - that creates an ``<iframe>`` element within the ``<dialog>`` and loads the form and all its associated media as a complete content window/document;

-3) ``local-dialog`` - this option handles the presentation only of a ``<dialog>`` element containing a form that is already part of, and has been loaded with the referring page.
+3) ``local`` - this option handles the presentation of a ``<dialog>`` element with a form already loaded and present in the document.

-Dialog elements and their content forms are created and destroyed dynamically for the first two options above as many times as requested.
+Dialog elements and their content forms are created and destroyed dynamically for the first two options.

-The dialogs are non-modal, so they allow for simple dialog nesting actions (like an "X" that opens another delete-confirmation dialog, or some other link to create an intermediate or new model to be referred to), if needed for completing the initiating dialog.
+The dialogs are non-modal, so they allow for occasional dialog nesting actions (e.g a model-editing dialog that contains an "X" icon that opens another delete-confirmation dialog), or some other link to create an intermediate or new model to be referred to), if such links are present in the dialog.

-The dialog views are regular django form views annotated by mixins and thus opened as dialogs. ``dialog-anchor`` elements take the role of ``<a>`` elements are inserted into other view templates for opening dialog view urls.
+The dialog views are regular django _form_ views annotated by dialogform mixins. ``dialog-anchor`` elements take the role of anchor (<a>) elements that are inserted into view templates to open dialog view urls.

 Dialogform form and view templates may also be used within the Admin and contain Admin widgets.

 A simple demo app with all these variations is included in the dialogform/demo subdirectory.

 Known Limitations